Artist Stories

 Romantic Life

 Parrish met Lydia Ambler Austin in Drexel and the couple got married in 1895.
-However, of their four children, only his youngest child, Jean, pursued an artistic career.
+Of their four children, only his youngest child, Jean, pursued an artistic career.
 Parrish became involved with his son’s nanny, Susan Lewin.
 His wife left him in 1911 and Parrish moved into his studio with Lewin, who became his lover and lived with him until 1960.
 Letters also hint to the existence of at least one secret lover.

 Maxfield Parrish, Autumn Brook, ca. 1948